 For the calculation of emissions EMEP modelling results can be used.
 For Total – Nitrogen, cadmium, lead, mercury and benzo(a)pyrene modelled fluxes are available for Europe on a 50x50 km level.
 The average calculated flux (mg/ha/year) per MS can be multiplied with the total area of inland surface water per MS.

 For the other PAHs, no EMEP modelling results are available.
 Instead of these results, the ratio between BaP and the other PAH can be derived from the dry deposition measurements per country.
 The ratiofactor BaP/PAH could be used for the quantification of the deposition of the other PAHs.
-For all other substances, it might be checked if deposition measurements have been made by MS. If a flux (mg/ha) is available, it could be multiplied with the area of inland surface water.
+For all other substances, it might be checked if deposition measurements have been made by MS. If a flux (mg/ha) is available, it can be multiplied by the area of inland surface water.

-Discussion point 7: Do MS have recent data on deposition monitoring that could be shared?
+A number of MS (BE, AT, DK) and Eurometaux offered relevant data sources that can be used to complete and improve the present EFs in the spreadsheet.

 P2 Erosion

-Erosion causes a load to water, due to erosion of substances from the rocks in the subsoil or from (heavy) rainfall or wind which removes soil, rock or dissolved material and transports to the surface water.
+Erosion creates a load to water owing to the erosion of substances from the rocks in the subsoil or from (heavy) rainfall or wind which removes soil, rock or dissolved material and transports material to the surface water.

 The load of pollutants to surface water as a result of erosion might be calculated by multiplying the substance content of fine soil by the soil erosion (Eurostat) in tonnes/hectare.
+It is noted that for some pollutants (like metals) there is a natural background component to the total.

-Discussion point 8: Is more recent data available for the substance content of fine soil by the soil erosion than used in Table 3 and are there ideas about other quantification methods?
+This pathway is a complicated one.
+Soil type (sand, clay, etc.), soil characteristics (pH, minerology), soil age and topology (type of crop, plant cover) can all influence the availability/binding of pollutants (like metals and nutrients) within the soil matrix and vary a lot between different areas.
+Besides, often only a part of the pollutants binds to the sediment, which also needs calculating.
+Although Eurometaux mentions a valuable repository on metals in agricultural soils throughout the EU, it may be necessary to rethink the quantification method

 P3 Surface runoff from unsealed areas